Team

 Adam Maltese

-Adam Maltese is an associate professor of science education at Indiana University in Bloomington, IN.
+Adam Maltese is a professor of science education at Indiana University in Bloomington, IN.
 Adam researches how individuals develop and maintain interest in STEM as well as identifying the gains students make from participating in maker programming.
 He directs the Make Innovate Learn Lab at IU’s School of Education.
 Recently he helped to start the Indiana Maker Educator Network and developed a Making for Learning class for university students.

 Alice Anderson